Recoskie/JDasm/docs/Basics.md

 <br />

-However, it is recommended to add Hardware accelerated graphics through a GPU by implementing the method calls that the GPU supports.
+However, it is recommended to add Hardware accelerated graphics through a GPU by implementing basic method calls on the GPU.

 <h2>Audio format.</h2>

-Audio is also another standard concept.
+Audio is also another standard format.
 It can be a bit confusing at first.
-It also does not change between systems much, just like video memory.
+It also does not change between systems, just like video memory.

 <br />